Scott Sehon

 Scott Robert Sehon (born 1963) is an American philosopher and the Joseph E. Merrill Professor of philosophy at Bowdoin College.
-His primary work is in the fields of philosophy of mind, metaphysics, epistemology, philosophy of action, and the free will debate.
-He is the author of Teleological Realism: Mind, Agency and Explanation (MIT University Press, 2005) in which he takes a controversial, non-causalist view of action explanation as well as Free Will and Action Explanation: a Non-Causal, Compatibilist Account (Oxford University Press, 2016).
+His primary work is in the fields of philosophy of mind, philosophy of action, the free will debate, and socialism.
+He is the author of Teleological Realism: Mind, Agency and Explanation (MIT University Press, 2005) in which he takes a controversial, non-causalist view of action explanation, Free Will and Action Explanation: a Non-Causal, Compatibilist Account (Oxford University Press, 2016), and Socialism: A Logical Introduction (Oxford University Press, 2024).

 Sehon has also published in the area of philosophy of religion, with a particular focus on the problem of evil and whether or not religious faith is a necessary foundation for morality.
-In his later work, he has criticized "anti anti-communism" and American conservative arguments against socialism.
+In his later work, he has criticized anti-communism and American conservative arguments against socialism.

+Education

 Sehon received his B.A. in philosophy from Harvard University, where he worked with Warren D. Goldfarb, and earned a Ph.D. in philosophy at Princeton University, where he worked with Mark Johnston and Harry Frankfurt.
 His thesis was titled: "Action Explanation and the Nature of Mental States."